How Do You Secure Salesforce Data? Shield Encryption, Audit Trails & Compliance Best Practices

 Build consent management into your data model:

-- Marketing communication preferences with timestamps
+- Marketing communication preferences — With timestamps

-- Data sharing consent for partners and third parties
+- Data sharing consent — For partners and third parties

-- Privacy policy acknowledgment tracking
+- Privacy policy acknowledgment — Tracking acceptance

-- Consent withdrawal history
+- Consent withdrawal history — Audit trail for consent changes

-Data Subject Rights
+How Do You Handle Data Subject Rights Requests?

 Right to access: